exterm/exterm.github.io/content/drafts/framework-13-1-year.md

 I dual-boot Windows (for games) and Fedora Linux (for everything else).
 Windows support is great, everything works out of the box.
 Fedora Linux support is good, but not perfect.
 Everything worked out of the box except the built-in brightness buttons.
 For some reason these work only if automatic brightness is disabled.
 Brightness buttons on external keyboards work just fine (!?).
 I haven't looked into this further, but it's not a big deal for me.

 A drawback is the less-than-perfect battery life.
-I get about 4-6 hours of battery life with the screen at 70% brightness while working / surfing on Fedora.
-That's obviously not great.
+I get about 5-6 hours of battery life with the screen at 50% brightness while working / surfing on Fedora.
+That's not great.
 They've worked hard on this issue and reportedly battery life is a lot better on current models ([official statement](https://frame.work/ca/en/blog/testing-the-battery-life-of-framework-laptop-13-13th-gen-intel-core), [independent review](https://www.tomshardware.com/reviews/framework-laptop-13-intel-2023)).

-Performance is as I expected it but I'd recommend you look at up-to-date [benchmarks](https://www.pcgamer.com/framework-13-laptop-intel-core-i7-1370p-mainboard-review-benchmarks/) of the model you're interested in.
+Performance is as I expected it but if this is important to you I'd recommend you look at up-to-date [benchmarks](https://www.pcgamer.com/framework-13-laptop-intel-core-i7-1370p-mainboard-review-benchmarks/) of the model you're interested in.

 A few niceties on top: the keyboard lighting adjusts in three brightness levels (and can be turned off) via shortcut.
 Even the power button brightness can be adjusted in the BIOS.
 The power button also has a nice feel to it, it's not too easy to press accidentally, and it has a built-in fingerprint reader that works perfectly.